jlindenbaum/res-resizer/README.md

 `$ ./android-res-resize.py --prod` automatically find xhdpi folder and execute as with --folder option.

+`$ ./android-res-resize.py --exclude-scale [ldpi|mdpi|hdpi]` do not scale down to this density.
+Exclude multiple at once: --exclude-scale ldpi, mdpi.

 Hint: all output can be silenced by adding the `--silence` option.
-You can also exclude a scale using the `--exclude-scale [ldpi|mdpi|hdpi]` option.

 Feedback & Improvements
 ====